anders-biostat/bfast/barcoding_schemes.md

 - From a pre-generated list of 100,000 random 6-letter codes, a batch of 50 codes is taken

-- For these, codes are printed on labels in doublets: one label for the tubem one for the slop.
+- For these, codes are printed on labels in doublets: one label for the tube, one for the slip.

 - 50 kits form a batch, packed into a bag.